 Required course for all art majors excluding art history, and interior design.
 A course to assist seniors in developing career preparation skills such as portfolio presentation, documentation, framing and matting techniques, gallery and exhibition preparation, professional writing skills in resume writing, job search letters and graduate/job applications.
+Capstone for BA and BFA in studio art.

-415. SENIOR EXHIBITION / NO CREDIT
+415. SENIOR EXHIBITION /ONE CREDIT

 Major credit.
-Prerequisite: ART 414 or DES 480.
-Required course for all art and design majors excluding art history.
-This course is comprised of the senior exhibition, which includes a public presentation of the student's art and design work, photographic documentation of the show, an artist statement, resume, and a professional announcement.
-The course must be taken during the term in which the senior exhibition is presented.
+Prerequisite: ART 414 or DES 414.
+This is a required course for all art and design majors excluding art history.
+This course is the execution of the senior exhibition which includes a public presentation of the student's art and design work, photographic documentation of the show, an artist statement, resume, and a professional announcement.
 The completion of the exhibition and documentation is a requirement for graduation.
 Pass/fail grading.